2i2c-org/team-compass/business-development/sales-workflows/hub-service.md

 # Workflow for hub service leads

 This workflow applies to communities that are interested in joining our community hub service.
-For more complex projects or grants, see [](./grants-and-projects.md).

 The sections below describe **Standard Operating Procedure (SOP)** that bring a community from first contact through to an active contract.